 "/dev/xvda1" mounted on "/".

-First of all let’s connect to our EC2 instance using SSH.
-For demonstration, I will be using a t2.micro instance backed by 8GB EBS initially and running Ubuntu 16.04LTS.
+First of all, let’s connect to our EC2 instance using SSH.
+For demonstration, I will be using a

-Once we connect, let’s list block devices available:
+After connecting to our EC2 instance, let’s list its block devices available:

-Here we see that, there is 8G size on xvda block device and all 8GB is allocated to xvda1 partition as we expect.
+Here, we see that there are 8GB on the xvda block device, and all 8GB is allocated to the xvda1 partition as expected.

-Let’s display the amount of disk space used and available on Linux filesystem.
+Then, let’s display the amount of disk space used and available on the Linux filesystem.

 One more thing to go, we need to determine whether the disk use